zverok/grok-shan-shui/day17.md

 Note that instead having `pointFilter` responsible to saying "whether THIS point is necessary", I moved all the responsibility of "filter this list of points" there—considering its usage, it makes things much clearer.

-Now, I am super-tired after the flight (it was delayed for 2 hours, and it is actually phisical "day 18" already...), so I'll finish with all the actual calls to `generate` and how they are express things now, tomorrow.
+Now, I am super-tired after the flight (it was delayed for 2 hours, and it is actually physical "day 18" already...), so I'll finish with all the actual calls to `generate` and how they are express things now, tomorrow.
 Hopefully.
 With Istanbul, you never actually know!